 On the march, Sandy stayed with the members of A Company.
 For the marchers the worst thing was the heat and lack of water.
 Those men who fell out were killed.
 Prisoners became so desperate that they often risked their lives to get a drink of water.
 The Filipino civilians along the route risked their lives, and often gave their lives, to give the soldiers a drink of water.
 The soldiers often drank water in the ditches alongside the road.
 This water was filled with bacteria.
 Often, the bodies soldiers who were killed by the Japanese were floating in the water.
 Those who drank this water came down with dysentery.

-At San Fernando, Sandy and the other Prisoners of War boarded a train and were crammed into boxcars.
+At San Fernando, Sandy and the other Prisoners of War boarded a train and were crammed into small wooden boxcars.
 With the Filipino sun beating down on the roofs of the boxcars, the journey by train was unbearable.
 The prisoners were packed in so tightly that when a man died, he could not fall down.
 There were no provisions for water or toilets, so the floors of the boxcars became a sea of diarrhea, vomit and urine.
 The prisoners disembarked from the train at Capas and marched the final few miles to Camp O'Donnell.

 Sandy did not stay at Camp O'Donnell for long because he went out on a work detail to Manila.
 The detail was under the command of Japanese engineers whose job it was to rebuild the bridges, roads and airfields that had been destroyed by the Filipino and American troops as they retreated into Bataan.
 While working on this detail, the POWs lived in a bowling alley in Manila.
 With him on this detail were Forrest Knox, Lloyd Richter, Alva Chapman of A Company.